dangoslen/dangoslen-me-site/content/blog/stop-outsmarting-things.md

 Whatever your hands take to doing, do them with intentionality and excellence.
 Learn and study with fervor.
 Practice with confidence.
 Lead with humility.

-What I am advocating against is the idea that somone can sidestep the process of learning via a loophole or trick that will make them win every time.
+What I am advocating against is the idea that someone can sidestep the process of learning via a loophole or trick that will make them win every time.
 Even if a trick works once or twice, eventually, the lack of deep understanding will show.
 When that happens, just hope too much isn't at stake.
 Because there is always someone smarter.
 Someone who actually did the work too.

 Stop trying to outsmart the world.
 Focus on learning and growing instead.